 - 4 Entrance Fee

 - 7 What does Tel Dan mean?

 - 8 What Does Dan Mean?

-Tel Dan Nature Reserve is located in Northern Israel, not far from Kiryat Shmona and it has different things to offer.
-There is water, greenery, and archaeological findings.
-Let’s begin!
+Tel Dan Nature Reserve is located in Northern Israel, not far from Kiryat Shmona and near Kibbutz Dan, by Dan Stream.

 And here is a map and general info sign at the entrance to Tel Dan.

-Here is a closeup of the map :
+Here is a closeup of the map from the official brochure:

-- At the map above they also offer a yellow-green combination which will take about 2.5 hours.
-But, since the park is not big, you can choose the POI you want to visit and create a route for yourself.
+Since the park is not vast, you can choose the points of interest you want to visit and create a trail for yourself.